code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/promote/proclamation.md

 [DATE]

-Whereas computing technology is an integral part of culture and is transforming how people interact with each other and the world around them;
+Whereas computing technology is an integral part of modern culture and is transforming how people interact with each other and the world around them;

 Whereas computer science is transforming industry, creating new fields of commerce, driving innovation in all fields of science, and bolstering productivity in established economic sectors;